stevenxchung/OMSCS-Notes/CS 6300 - SDP/Lesson 11 (P3L4) - Unified Software Process.md

 1. Creating a rough outline of the system
 2. Translating key use cases into sub-systems
 3. Refining architecture using additional use cases

+## Iterative And Incremental

+RUP is iterative and incremental.
+Each software project has numerous cycles and each cycle results in a product release.
+Each cycle is divided into four phases:

+1. **Inception** - includes mainly business modeling activities
+2. **Elaboration** - includes mainly requirements plus analysis and design activities
+3. **Construction** - includes mainly analysis and design, implementation, test, and deployment activities
+4. **Transition** - includes some testing and deployment activities

+For each phase, there may be multiple iterations.